JeffLiu114514/173-Project1-Automaton/README.txt

 Interestingly, we found fgets() may be troublesome, so we used scanf() instead.
 In the terminal, we use 0 for false and 1 for true.

-We have mainly built this program based on the provide source and header file (.c & .h) of nfa and dfa.
-We also used the ones for LinkedList.